hsel-netsys/iceflow/README.md

 This repository contains IceFlow, a stream processing library based on Named-Data Networking (NDN) written in C++.
-Besides the actual library, a number of applications are included in the repository illustrating the use of IceFlow for a video processing use case.
+Besides the actual library, a simple word counting example application is included in the repository to illustrate the use of IceFlow for stream processing use cases.

 ## Pre-Requisites and Installation